Alboraya: Demography

 The population has grown considerably: in 1986 there were 11,267 people, and by 2002 the figure had risen to 18,656, of which, 58.84% reported in the 2001 census that they had some ability in Valencian language.
 It has a population of 24,741 inhabitants according to (INE 2020).

-Business
+Economy

 Economic activity in the population is distributed as follows (1994 data): 45.80% work in the service sector, 33% in industry, 16.70% in agriculture, and finally, 3.60% in construction.

+Culture

 Arts and architecture

 Alboraya still retains the flavour typical of people in an important part of the town.
 The coastline is nearly four miles long, with two residential neighborhoods separated by the mouth of the Barranco del Carraixet: Port Saplaya and Patacona.
 The first has a marina that offers the possibility of having mooring a boat at ones front door.
 It is a residential complex and walk characterized by the warm ochres, blue and pale pink, traditionally used in the painting of houses.
 The second has housing in the space occupied by a former paper mill.
 Both areas have excellent beaches.